Yurovsky Sends Women's Tennis Into NCAA Quarterfinals

 No. 13 Michigan continues its four-match homestand this weekend, hosting No. 14 Texas on Sunday (Feb.
 24).
 Doubles start at 11 a.m.

-Ronni Bernstein is in her ninth season as head coach of the University of Michigan women's tennis program in 2015-16, helping Michigan to six straight Big Ten championships from 2010-15.
+Ronni Bernstein enters her 10th season as head coach of the University of Michigan women's tennis program in 2016-17, helping Michigan to seven straight 20-win seasons (2010-16).
 Bernstein has a wealth of experience, having achieved great success as an All-American collegiate player, touring professional, private instructor and head coach.

-The Wolverines have strung together the best six-year span in program history from 2010-15, posting six straight seasons with 20-plus wins, including a program-best 26-4 record in 2015, while winning six Big Ten championships.
+The Wolverines have been dominant under Bernstein, winning at least 20 matches in each of the last seven seasons, including a program-best 26-4 record in 2015 to go with six Big Ten championships.
 For her efforts, Bernstein garnered Big Ten Coach of the Year in five seasons and was three times named ITA Midwest Region Coach of the Year (2010, '11, '15).
+She led the Wolverines past her alma mater, Miami, in the 2016 NCAA Tournament to reach the quarterfinals for the first time in school history.
+It also marked her 200th win at Michigan as she is only the second coach to reach that mark in Ann Arbor.

 U-M continued its winning ways in 2012-13, making its fourth consecutive NCAA Sweet 16 appearance and finishing the year with a 23-6 record.
 The Wolverines won their fourth straight Big Ten crown after going 10-1 during conference action.
-Bektas, Bolender and Yurovsky all participated in NCAA Individual action, with Yurovsky and Bektas becoming the first Wolverine teammates to earn singles berths in the same season.
 Bektas and Bolender earned All-America honors as a doubles team, ending the year ranked No. 4.

 In 2010, the Wolverines shot up in the rankings all season, earning a program-best mark of No. 3 following U-M's first win over Northwestern since 1997.
 U-M, which went 24-5 (10-0 Big Ten), made its first-ever appearance at the ITA National Team Indoor Championships and knocked off its first top-10 opponent in Miami at the tournament.
-The Maize and Blue ended the year with a No. 8 ranking, the highest season-ending ranking ever.
-Muresan, Taney and Rika Tatsuno all participated in the NCAA Individual Championships.
-Muresan became the second player in school history to earn All-America honors after finishing the season ranked No. 18.
+Michigan made it to the Sweet 16 that season for the first time in Bernstein's tenure.

 Bernstein arrived at Michigan after a decorated 10-year head coaching career at Florida International University (Miami, Fla.) from 1997-2007.
 The winningest and longest-tenured head coach in the history of the FIU women's tennis program, Bernstein compiled a career record of 165-71 (.699) as the leader of the Golden Panthers.
 She guided Florida International to the Sun Belt Conference tournament title in each of her final three seasons, and FIU earned a bid to the NCAA Championship in five of her final seven years.